JetBrains/ideavim/doc/set-commands.md

                    mouse           when using the mouse
                    key             when using shifted special[1] keys
                    cmd             when using "v", "V", or <C-V>

-                   template        DEPRECATED.
-PLEASE USE `idearefactormode` OPTION
-                                   when starting a template       - IdeaVim ONLY

-                   refactoring     DEPRECATED.
-PLEASE USE ideaselection
-                   ideaselection   when IDE sets a selection      - IdeaVim ONLY (examples: extend selection, wrap with while, etc.)
+                   ideaselection   when IDE sets a selection      - IdeaVim ONLY      [To Be Released] (examples: extend selection, wrap with while, etc.)

+                   Deprecated values:  [To Be Released]
+                   template        ~~please use `idearefactormode` option~~
+                                   when starting a template       - IdeaVim ONLY refactoring     ~~please use ideaselection~~
+                                   same as ideaselection          - IdeaVim ONLY

     'showmode'       'smd'       message on the status line to show current mode